2021 Louisville Cardinals baseball team

 The 2021 Louisville Cardinals baseball team represented the University of Louisville during the 2021 NCAA Division I baseball season.
 The Cardinals played their home games at Jim Patterson Stadium as a member of the Atlantic Coast Conference.
 They were led by head coach Dan McDonnell, in his 15th season at Louisville.

+With a record of 28–22, the Cardinals missed the NCAA Tournament for the first time since 2011.
+Four potential resume building games were cancelled.
+The series finale against Notre Dame was postponed and then cancelled due to weather and then a three-game series against Pittsburgh was cancelled due to COVID-19.

 Previous season

 The 2020 Louisville Cardinals baseball team notched a 13–4 (2–1) regular season record.
-The season prematurely ended on March 12, 2020 due to concerns over the COVID-19 pandemic.
+The season prematurely ended on March 12, 2020, due to concerns over the COVID-19 pandemic.

-2020 MLB Draft
+2020 MLB draft

 The Cardinals had three players drafted in the 2020 MLB draft.